vernak2539/words-byvernacchia/src/content/blog/2025/01/non-standard-yarn-workspaces.md

 ## The Repository (more context)

-This repository includes languages like TypeScript, Go, Kotlin, and Swift.
-It also includes packages that integrate into Figma
-(yes, we've thought about our designers too).
-This means we have a lot of different types of code in one repository.
+This repository includes many different languages like TypeScript, Go, Kotlin, and Swift.
+It also includes packages that integrate into Figma (yes, we've thought about our designers too).

 Additionally, code is colocated by functionality rather than by platform.
 This means Go struct generation is in one place, renderers in another, and so on.
 I really have no problem with this, and I agree with the decision (for the most part 😉).

+## Trying to Contribute

 So I decided to dive in and get involved.
 How hard could it be to update the TypeScript version?
-Turns out... it was so much fun 😅
+Turns out... _difficult/fun_ 😅

 As a good steward, I not only wanted to update the TS version of the thing I was working on, but also the version used by other packages.
-I quickly found out the repository had five different places TS was used, with usages of npm and yarn for package management in different packages (2 yarn vs 3 npm).
-Ugggghhh.
+I quickly found out the repository had five different places where TS was used and usages of **both** npm and yarn for package management (2 yarn vs 3 npm).
 And so the fun began.

 I ended standardising on Yarn across all the packages, utilising Yarn Workspaces to manage the dependencies.
-This was a good move, but I hesitated and ran into challenges in the process.
+This was a good move, but I hesitated at first and ran into challenges in the process.

+In the end it all worked out, and we're in a much better place! 🎉

 Let's discuss!

-In the end it all worked out, and we're in a much better place! 🎉

-## The Good
+## The Good (about Yarn Workspaces)

 ### Dependency Management

-Makes dependency management across packages easy... enough said.
+Yarn Workspaces makes dependency management across packages easy, allowing for top-level dependencies and package specific dependencies... enough said.

 ### Flexibility